Black Brant (rocket): History

 The propellant designs developed by CARDE in the Black Brant program were the highest performing solid fuels of their day.
 Bristol then placed this propellant in a new 70 mm rocket to form the CRV7, the first rocket capable of penetrating standard Warsaw Pact aircraft hangars.
 The CRV7 has since gone on to become the de facto standard rocket for most Western-aligned militaries.

 In 1976, Australia and Canada through the National Research Council Canada (NRCC) agreed to launch a rocket from Woomera Test Range.
 The Black Brant VB rocket was launched there on 9 November for experiments in the ionosphere.
 Later, NASA would launch a number of Black Brant IX.

 At present, due to its 98% success rate, it remains one of the most popular sounding rockets ever built.
 The rockets have been used repeatedly by the Canadian Space Agency and NASA.
 There is a 1:1 scale model of the Black Brant IX rocket in front of the head office of the Canadian Space Agency in Saint-Hubert, east of Montréal.
-A full-scale Black Brant VC is on display in the Science Gallery of The Manitoba Museum in Winnipeg, Manitoba, Canada.
+A full-scale Black Brant VC is on display in the Science Gallery of The Manitoba Museum in Winnipeg, Manitoba, Canada, and a Black Brant IV B replica is located at the Royal Aviation Museum of Western Canada also in Winnipeg.

 In 1995, a Black Brant XII four-stage sounding rocket from the Andøya Rocket Range off the northwestern coast of Norway caused the Norwegian rocket incident, also known as the Black Brant scare.
 The trajectory resembled that of a U.S. Navy submarine-launched Trident missile.
-Russian nuclear forces were put on high alert as a result, fearing a high-altitude nuclear attack that could blind Russian radar, and Russia's "nuclear briefcase", the Cheget, was brought to Russian President Boris Yeltsin, who then had to decide whether to launch a retaliatory nuclear strike against the United States.
+Russian nuclear forces were put on high alert as a result, fearing a high-altitude nuclear attack that could blind Russian radar, and Russia's "nuclear briefcase", the Cheget, was brought to Russian president Boris Yeltsin, who then had to decide whether to launch a retaliatory nuclear strike against the United States.
 It is the first and thus far only known incident where any nuclear-weapons state had its nuclear briefcase activated and prepared for launching an attack.

 On September 19, 2009, a Black Brant XII that was launched to study clouds caused numerous calls from the northeastern U.S. reporting "strange lights in the sky".
 NASA reported that the light came from an artificial noctilucent cloud formed by the exhaust particles of the rocket's fourth stage at an altitude of about 278 km.